cedricwalter/cedricwalter.github.io/_posts/2007-01-06-table-utf-8-unicode-character-set-for-html-utf-8-enabled-pages.md

     - java
 ---

-<span style="font-weight: bold;">Reference Table UTF-8 Unicode Character Set – (for HTML UTF-8 enabled pages)
+Reference Table UTF-8 Unicode Character Set – (for HTML UTF-8 enabled pages)

 You MUST use the META tag : <meta http-equiv=Content-Type content="text/html; charset=UTF-8"> in Your HTML header